jkulba/Data/sqlserver/README.md

 ## Data Persistence

-Database files are stored in `/opt/mssql/mssql-data` and are mounted into the container at `/var/opt/mssql`.
+Database files are stored in `~/.local/share/mssql-data` (for the mssql user: `/home/mssql/.local/share/mssql-data`) and are mounted into the container at `/var/opt/mssql`.
 This means:

 - ✅ Data persists when the container is stopped
 - ✅ Data persists when the container is removed